Your Scientific Career Starts Here

-Members of the department participate in two interdepartmental collaborative graduate programs that provide students with the opportunity to benefit from the wealth of expertise in the University of Toronto community in areas of research that span the boundaries between traditional departments.
+Members of the department participate in two interdepartmental collaborative specializations that provide students with the opportunity to benefit from the wealth of expertise in the University of Toronto community in areas of research that span the boundaries between traditional departments.
 More information on each of these programs can be found on their web sites:

 For a list of Faculty members participating in these collaborative programs see here.

 Graduate students in the Department of Molecular Genetics are not required to hold teaching assistantship positions as part of their guaranteed funding.
 The department, however, does offers courses which require teaching assistants each year.
 All qualified students are invited to apply.

 There is a world of opportunity for our graduates.
 With a degree from the Department of Molecular Genetics at the University of Toronto, our students have the competitive edge over other graduates because of the reputation of excellence that is associated with our Department.